abigailmacdon/ECE-2112-PA-4/README.md

 • `pd.read_csv()` - reads the csv files uploaded to make it the DataFrame.

+**Required DataFrame:**

+• `Average` - in order to complete the required columns from the dataset.
+Make another DataFrame code to calculate the mean of Math, Electronics, GEAS and Communication

+• New DataFrame with Average Column: To assign or insert the new Average column, this code was utilized:

+                                 `python
+                                  df = df.assign(Average=Average)
+                                  df
+                                  `

 # **A. VISAYAS COMMUNICATION DATAFRAME**
 Create a DataFrame named VisComm containing students whose Hometown is Visayas and whose Track is Communication.
 Retain only these columns, in the stated order: